Module Review

 - SSH & FTP: Secure remote management versus legacy file transfer, and the transition to encrypted alternatives.

-- IMAP syncs the state (folders, read status) across multiple devices, while POP3 usually downloads and deletes mail from the server.
+- IMAP vs POP3: IMAP syncs the mailbox state across devices, while POP3 downloads and deletes locally.

 We have traversed the entire OSI Model!
 In the following modules, we will look at how all these layers come together to address modern challenges: Network Security, Cloud Networking, and Troubleshooting.